By Lambert Strether of Corrente.

 Manufacturing: “Is It Time to Sell Your Manufacturing Company?”
 [Industry Week]. “owners of mid-sized manufacturing firms who want to sell all or part of their company in the next few years should consider speeding up the process while economic conditions remain favorable.
 A particularly ripe selling climate may only exist for another 12-18 months.”
 Hmm…

 The Bezzle: “Safeguarding autonomous vehicles: The role of AI” [Automotive IQ]. “[M]eeting the physical demands of an autonomous platform is the easy part; the difficulty in today’s competitive marketplace is weaving together manufacturers’ patented platforms into a cohesive unit.
-Every system in every vehicle must be able to seamlessly receive and interpret signals from each other: ‘… the domain of and so on,’ the report said.” • This sounds rather like the systems architecture of bank IT, as reported by Clive.
+Every system in every vehicle must be able to seamlessly receive and interpret signals from each other: ‘… the domain of systems architecting in the automotive world is still driven largely by qualitative aspects like legacy considerations, brand values, organizational and development processes, commitments to specific technology partners and so on,’ the report said.” • This sounds rather like the systems architecture of bank IT, as reported by Clive.
 So good luck with that, robot car fans.
 “Everything Is Like CalPERS,” except this time coded into training data and software that nobody can understand or maintain….

 Five Horsemen: “All of the Fab Five fell in yesterday’s market rout, but only Apple has bounced enough today to exceed its close on Tuesday” [Hat Tip, Jim Haygood].